Manifests#

 The SS_ConfigManifest loads builds a manifest of configuration items, for both PHP and YAML.
 It also takes care of ordering and merging configuration fragments.
 The chapter on configuration has more details.

-query parameter is added to a URL, a call to flush()
+If a ?flush=1 query parameter is added to a URL, a call to flush() will be triggered

 on any classes that implement the Flushable interface.